Angelo-Pio/Inventory-Management-System-for-Research-Laboratories-at-Sapienza-University/student_doc.md

 9. As a researcher, I want to submit requests for materials that are low or unavailable so that the lab manager can reorder them in time.
 10. As a researcher, I want to report damaged or malfunctioning equipment through the system so that the issue is documented and addressed promptly.
 11. As a researcher, I want to track the status of my material requests so that I know when new supplies or replacements will arrive.
-12. As a laboratory member, I want the system to provide real-time stock updates so that everyone can make decisions based on accurate, up-to-date information.
-13. As a laboratory member, I want the system interface to be intuitive and easy to use so that I can manage my tasks without requiring extensive training.
+12. As a laboratory member, I want the system interface to be intuitive and easy to use so that I can manage my tasks without requiring extensive training.
-14. As an administrator, I want the system to be configurable and adaptable to other contexts or departments so that it can be scaled or reused across the university.
+13. As an administrator, I want the system to be configurable and adaptable to other contexts or departments so that it can be scaled or reused across the university.
+14. As a user I want to login the system so I can access my dashboard.

+one lab manager per lab
+one lab per department
 ---

 # CONTAINERS